baconjs/bacon.js/README.md

 Compatibility with browsers
 ===========================

+TLDR: good.

 Bacon.js is not browser dependent, because it is not a UI library.
-Hence there are not actual browser tests and no "official" list of supported browsers.

-I have used Bacon.js with Chrome, Firefox, Safari, IE 8+, iPhone, iPad.
+I have personally used it Bacon.js with Chrome, Firefox, Safari, IE 6+, iPhone, iPad.

+Automatically tested on each commit on modern browsers and IE6+.

+The full Bacon.js test suite is run on testling.ci with a wide range of browsers:

 [![browser support test report](http://ci.testling.com/raimohanska/bacon.js.png)](http://ci.testling.com/raimohanska/bacon.js)

-Don't take the above browser support status too seriously, it's actually much better. the reds are mostly false positives.
-Will improve browser testing soon to get more reliable results.
+Results from those tests are quite unreliable, producing random failures, but the bottom line is that there are no outstanding compatibility issues.

 Node.js
 =======